neuefische/web-exercises/sessions/js-functions/pizza-analyzer/README.md

 2. Calculate the new display size of the pizza element
    > 💡 The formula is: `newSize / 24 * 100`.
 3. Set the width of the `pizzaElement` to this new value.
-   > 💡 you can use `pizzaElement.style.width` for that.
+   > 💡 You can use `pizzaElement.style.width` for that.
+   > 💡 The width needs a unit, a simple number is not enough.
+Don't forget to concat "px" to your calculated number.
 4. Call this function in both event listeners and pass in the correct pizza element and the correct pizza size.

 ### 3 Extra: Change the Output Background